GaloisInc/saw-training/Salsa20.rst

 a pointer's target.
 Typically, the C version of the program will overwrite an argument with the value that the Cryptol version returns.
-This pattern is abstracted over in ``oneptr_update_func``, a SAWScript command that describes this relationship between C and Cryptol versions of a function.
+This pattern is abstracted over in ``oneptr_update_func``, a SAWScript command that describes this relationship between the C and Cryptol versions of a function.
 The arguments are ``n : String`` that names the parameter for pretty-printing, ``ty : LLVMType`` that describes the parameter type, and the function ``f : Term`` to apply